CassinSackett/soilmicrobes/README.md

 # soilmicrobes
 Script for describing microbial diversity in soils from prairie dog burrows

-This repository will contain an R script that performs the following tasks:
+This repository will contain an R script, "soil-scripts_forgithub.R," that performs the following tasks:
 1) calculates the proportion of each microbial taxon as a function of Yersinia presence
 2) generates a model to determine the best predictors of Faith's Phylogenetic Diversity, including nutrients, Yersinia presence, and relative abundance of microbial taxa
 3) determines whether microbial taxa vary at fine spatial scales within prairie dog burrows